JereKuusela/valheim-expand_world_data/docs/dungeons.md

 - minRooms (default: `1`): Minimum amount of rooms.
 Only for Dungeon and CampRadial.
 - minRequiredRooms (default: `1`): Minimum amount of rooms in the required list.
 Only for Dungeon and CampRadial.
 - requiredRooms: List of required rooms.
 Generator stops after required rooms and minimum amount of rooms are placed.
 Use command `ew_rooms` to print list of rooms.
+- roomLimits: Per-room limits for dungeon generation.
+  - Format is room name as the key and a list of limits as the value.
+  - Available limits are `min`, `required` and `max`.
+  - min: Dungeon is regenerated if the amount is not reached.
+Retries are limited by `maxRetries`.
+  - required: Similar to `requiredRooms`.
+When all required limits are reached, generation can stop early after `minRooms`.
+    - If `minRooms` matches `maxRooms` then this has no effect.
+  - max: Room is removed from available rooms once the amount is reached.
+- maxRetries (default: `10`): Maximum amount of generation retries when minimum room limit requirements are not met.
 - excludedRooms: List of rooms removed from the available rooms.
 - roomWeights (default: `false`): Changes how rooms are randomly selected.
 Only for Dungeon.
   - If false, every room has the same chance to be selected (`weight` field is ignored).